 SHORT BIOGRAPHY

-ARTIST STATEMENT
+ARTIST’S STATEMENT

 REPRESENTATIVES

-Amber Arts Ltd, Edinburgh, Scotland from 2018 to 2020.
+Amber Arts Ltd, Edinburgh, Scotland, from 2018 to 2020.

 QUALIFICATIONS

-B.A. (with honours) in fine art painting at the University of Edinburgh, College of Art, Edinburgh, Scotland, 2018.
+B.A. (with Honours) in Fine Art (Painting) at the University of Edinburgh, College of Art (ECA), Edinburgh, Scotland, from 2014 to 2018.

 AWARDS